Get insider access

 1.84

 The imaging performance is sub-par.
 Sony usually has good quality control and ergonomics, but imaging varies between units.
 Our unit's L/R drivers are well-matched in group delay, which ensures tight bass.
-Although there's a peak past the 15kHz range, most people won't notice issues with treble transparency as humans lose sensitivity to this range over time.
+Although there's a peak in the upper register threshold of human hearing, most people won't notice issues with treble transparency.
 Our unit's L/R drivers are also well-matched in amplitude and frequency response, which helps to balance the stereo image.
-However, there's high phase response present.
-We couldn't spot the bump around 2k with subjective listening, though.
-Peaks in the high-treble range also aren't audible as it can be hard to spot imperfections in this range, and we lose our ability to hear this range as we age.

 3.0